- We think the best way to learn about investing is to actually invest and learn as you go.

-For instance, what we call Money Machines is Vanguard Financials ETF (this is the fund name).
+For instance, what we call Big Money is Vanguard Financials ETF (this is the fund name).
 This fund was started by Vanguard on January 30, 2004.
 If you are checking out its historical performance, you can see the last 12 months, last three years, last five years, last ten years, and also the performance since inception.

 Trading is the act of buying and selling goods and services.
 When it comes to investing, trades are the buying and selling of financial instruments, often stocks and bonds.

 Not only is it fun to say, (come on, say it with me: fuh-doo-shee-air-ee), but it’s also a powerful concept that defines a relationship built on trust and duty.
 Fiduciaries (like Stash) are required to act in their clients’ best interest.

 Hungry for even more Investing 101?
 Here are 4 articles to get you started:

 - Debt & Equity: What Every Smart Investor Needs to Know

 - Now That’s What I Call an Investment!
 ETFs Explained.

 - Diversification: How to Choose Investments When You Can’t Predict the Future